QuaternionX/artoolkit-docs/3_Marker_Training/marker_about.md

+---
+uri: about-traditional-template-marker-tracking
+meta_title: About Traditional Template Marker Tracking
+menu_title: About Marker Tracking
+description: ARToolKit applications allow virtual imagery to be superimposed on the live environment through a video or see-through display.
+Although this appears magical, the secret is in the black squares used as tracking markers.
+---

 #About Traditional Template Marker Tracking
 ARToolKit applications allow virtual imagery to be superimposed on the live environment through a video or see-through display.
 Although this appears magical, the secret is in the black squares used as tracking markers.
 The ARToolKit tracking works as follows: